 For women who are too sick or weak from other medical problems to have surgery, radiation (with or without chemotherapy) may be used as the main treatment.

 Stage III cancers have spread to nearby lymph nodes.
 Treatment may include surgery to remove the cancer (either a radical wide local incision or partial or complete radical vulvectomy) and lymph nodes in the groin.
 This may be followed by radiation therapy.
-Sometimes chemotherapy (chemo) with 5-FU or cisplatin is given along with the radiation to help it work better.
+Sometimes chemotherapy (chemo) with 5-FU or cisplatin (sometimes with mitomycin) is given along with the radiation to help it work better.

 These cancers may also be treated with radiation (with or without chemo) first, followed by surgery to remove any remaining cancer.
 This is often done to try to preserve normal structures such as the vagina, urethra and anus.

 Radiation and chemo (without surgery) may be used as the main treatment for patients who cannot have surgery due to underlying medical problems.